dreadwrr/Recentchanges/README.md

-Check in next month for an update that adds more alarm clock themes and possibly a scientific calculator in the menubar to expand on the office look. <br><br>

-With the core now set in place currently working on python watchdog to look for created files where ctime > mtime or files with preserved metadata to precache checksums for files over 1MB. <br><br>

 Note to quickly find modified and new files on the system you can use: <br>
 recentchanges\\bin\\parsec.exe C: --cutoff "2026-06-15 07:13:18" \# or "2026-06-15T07:13:18"<br>
 where the time is current local system time <br><br>

-Last updated: 06/19/2026 <br>
+Last updated: 07/07/2026 <br>
 Windows 10 11 <br>

+Have python watchdog script completed and doing somme adjusting but is looking good.
+Also expanding on the office look <br>
+recent changes will be getting a scientific calculator.
+I have posted the update to the repo but will give it another <br>
+day to test and see if there is anything else that should be added <br><br>

+With the core now set in place currently working on python watchdog to look for created files where ctime > mtime or files with preserved metadata to precache checksums for files over 1MB. <br><br>

 ![Alt text](https://i.imgur.com/yNnttmU.png) ![Alt text](https://i.imgur.com/gqbO4HB.png) <br><br>
 File search application with Hybrid analysis and MFT search <br><br>